bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 PostgreSQL
 ^^^^^^^^^^

-If your are using PostgreSQL and your PostgreSQL administration user is **postgres** (default), use following commands:
+If your are using PostgreSQL and your PostgreSQL administration user is **postgres** (default), use the following commands:

 .. code-block:: shell-session
    :caption: Setup Bareos catalog with PostgreSQL